 The news is flooded with coverage of the spate of teenage murders, often committed by other young people, all involving knives.
 Commentators and politicians share their thoughts on the causes and solutions of this unfolding tragedy.
 At Jamie’s Farm we’ve worked with thousands of young people from the communities affected.
 Over the coming weeks, we want to share their stories, which are often unheard or oversimplified, through a series of blogs and podcasts.
-We begin by setting the context in the podcast above with Dom, Tish and Jake, and then via Tish’s blog below.
+We begin by setting the context in the podcast below with Dom, Tish and Jake, and then via Tish’s blog further below.
 Here we take a look at the complicated lives of the teenagers most at risk.

 Every day we are hearing more about the tragic loss of young lives through knife crime.
 This is the tip of an iceberg.
 Below this lie the huge numbers of children who do not become the statistics or headlines, but who are maimed physically or emotionally through their involvement with gangs, either as members or victims.
 Further down the iceberg the numbers multiply, the generation of inner-city children across Britain who live with fear and, in their words, “have to watch their backs”.

 Jamie’s Farm has now lived and worked with over 6,000 children.
 While staying with us, they speak of their own personal, social and cumulative experiences that are the context of these horrific events.
 Our experience of these children is that they want change and they respond to change.
 This is a huge sign of hope, which motivates us every day.
 We need to join together our understanding of how these tragedies begin and develop in order to bring about positive change.
 Fear, a sense of failure, poor self-esteem, and inability to imagine the future are all powerful contributors, but most of this can be turned around and these young people can flourish and not ‘fail’.